 1926 International Training Institute at Sunbury Court with 39 young officers from the UK and 39 from overseas.

 From late 1920s The depression years and then the outbreak of the Second World War meant that the programme was again put on hold.
 At the end of the war international links urgently needed strengthening again in the aftermath of the ravages of war.

 1947 International Refresher Course held at Sunbury Court.
 Over 70 officers came together for 6 weeks.
 Its success confirmed the need for the re-establishing of an international centre.
 This had been one of General Albert Orsborn's promises when elected General.

 1950 The International Staff College was established at 34 Sydenham Hill.
 ‘The Cedars' had been purchased in 1944.
 It was converted into a centre for specialised officer training.
 Lieut.-Commissioner Fred Hammond became the principal.

 1954 The name was changed to The International College for Officers, with Commissioner Alfred Gilliard as principal.

 1961 Twenty-six rooms were opened at The Lodge, an enormous improvement on earlier accommodation.

 1997 A new Dining Room was added.

-2008 The name was changed to The International College for Officers and Centre for Spiritual Life Development, with Lieut.-Colonel Richard Munn as principal.
+2008 The name was changed to The International College for Officers and Centre for Spiritual Life Development, with Lieut.-Colonels Janet & Richard Munn as principals.